 Well, unfortunately, the answer is no, they are not.
 It may seem like a paradox that I am talking about the importance of mobile devices and at the same time, about their inexplicable poor conversion rate (1.55% for mobile phones, 4.14 for desktops in 2016) but the fact is that they do matter and I will try to explain why.

-First, let’s take a quick look at this report published by Criteo.
+First, let’s take a quick look at a report published by Criteo.
 What do they say?

 - „Retailers who optimize their mobile sites generate many more mobile transactions than those who don’t.
 Optimized sites have a better conversion funnel at every stage”.